vonvick/inverted-index/README.md

 The user can upload multiple JSON files with the correct format displayed below and create an indexes for them, search for words in all files and one file.

+The link to the hosted application on heroku can be found [here](https://inverted-index-andela.herokuapp.com)

 #### How can I get started with the api?
 1. To use the application locally, clone the repository and run ``` npm install ```.
 It will download all dependencies.
 2. Run ``` gulp ``` on the command line to start the application.